-- (WI) 4366 Advanced Cost/Managerial Accounting.
-(3-0) A study of advanced techniques and topics used in the internal decision making process for planning and control.
-Emphasis on accounting information used for management decisions, cost control, and quantitative analysis including contemporary issues.
-Prerequisite: ACC 3365 with a grade of "C" or higher. - (WI) 4388 Theory of Financial Accounting.
+- (WI) 4388 Theory of Financial Accounting.
 (3-0) An investigation of underlying theoretical concepts of financial accounting including the historical development of accounting theory, various advanced and special reporting topics, and the impact of academic and professional research.
 Emphasis on current developments in accounting standard-setting.
 Prerequisite: ACC 3314 with a grade of "C" or higher. - 4398 Internship in Accounting.
-(3-0) Experiential learning during which the students work in the field of accounting.
+(0-3) Experiential learning during which the students work in the field of accounting.
 This work experience may be in public, industry, or governmental accounting units.
 The student is immersed in a variety of intensive work assignments with ever increasing levels of responsibility.
 Prerequisite: Specified by employer with consent of instructor and department chair. - (WI) 4399 Directed Studies in Accounting.
 (3-0) A one semester course of independent reading, tutorial sessions, individual research projects, or business internship.
 Open to students of senior rank with consent of the Chair of the Department of Accounting.
 Repeatable for credit with different emphasis.